neoncrypto/fam_detailing/index.md

 </details>
 <details>
   <summary><strong>Where is Sparkle Co. located?</strong></summary>
   Until after we officially launch, Sparkle Co. will only service New England by traveling to customer's locations.
 As soon as Sparkle Co. is up and running we will offer a private and safe shop location for clients convenience.
-For specific details or service areas, please <a href="#contact-us" title="contact us">contact us</a> directly.
+For specific details or service areas, please <a href="#contact" title="contact us">contact us</a> directly.
   <br>
 </details>
 <details>